 There is also material in the Customs Accounts in E 122.
-Use advanced search to search within E 122 by keywords such as ‘Calais’ or ‘wool’, for example.
+Use the search box within E 122 to search by keywords such as ‘Calais’ or ‘wool’, for example.

 Indentures covering the safe passage of the wool fleet are enrolled on the Memoranda Rolls in E 159 which you can browse by date.

 DL 28/2/1-11 comprises of the accounts of the treasurer and controller, 8-19 for Henry VII’s reign.